View Old Iron Talk Podcast

 ENROLLMENT

 Each session is limited to 24 campers.
 Please return enrollment form along with payment of camp fee to Dickinson County Historical Society, 412 S. Campbell, Abilene KS 67410.
 Fee for non-members is $125 per camper.
 If you are currently a member of Dickinson County Historical Society, your campers fee is $100 for first camper and $75 each additional camper.
 The fees must be sent with enrollment form for the campers to be enrolled for camp.
+Confirmation of enrollment is not provided.

 All campers must have finished second grade before enrolling in camp.
 The camp is designed for children in 3rd, 4th and 5th grades.
 This is a day camp.
 Children are to be here no later than 9:00 am and be picked up at 1:00 pm daily.